 You get some very good features for the price.
 You get a heavy flywheel, a console, a drink bottle holder and heavy frame that can all combine to give you the basis for a cardio workout as intense as you like.

-It is often discounted from retail price at Amazon with it being available for below $300 and free shipping.
+It is often discounted from retail price at Amazon with it being available for below $300 and free shipping at time.
 You can check if that is still the case by clicking here: Bladez Fitness Fusion GS Indoor Cycle

 This bike has a lot to commend about it – the good affordable price, the flywheel and sturdy frame construction.
 Unfortunately due to the mixed reviews due to the issues with it breaking when used for high intense cardio and the company not sorting the issue, I feel this bike does not reliably provide a good low impact cardio solution for those wanting to train indoor or spin in the comfort of their home.
 (When you get one that is properly manufactured they can be good bikes).